Introduction

 Anti-redness cream: Contains anti-inflammatory agents such as aloe vera or allantoin to soothe the skin.

-Vitamin C and Zinc Enriched Serums: Stimulate healing and strengthen the skin against external aggressions.
+Vitamin C and zinc enriched serums: Stimulate healing and strengthen the skin against external aggressions.

 What are the effective natural ingredients to reduce redness?

-The effective natural ingredients to reduce redness include:
+Effective natural ingredients to reduce redness include:

 - The extract of stinging nettle leaf for its sebum-regulating effect

-- The wild thought for its purifying properties
+- Wild thought for its purifying properties

 Elimination of redness from a scar